Kwadwo Obeng Junior: Hearts of Oak

 On 24 November 2020, Obeng started the season on a good note by scoring a brace in a 2–2 draw against Ashanti Gold.
 He scored another goal in Hearts first win of the season, to help them to a 3–0 victory over Dreams FC after going three matches without a win.
 On 7 February 2021, Obeng scored an equalizer in the 87th minute to salvage a point for Hearts in a home match against Legon Cities.
 Subsequently, Obeng went on a five match goal drought and missed two extra matches due to injuries before scoring an late equalizer on 25 April in the 86th minute to earn Hearts a crucial point against Karela United.
 After that he went on to score five goals in ten matches to help Hearts win the league and end their 12-year trophy drought.

 Obeng won the Ghanaian FA Cup on 8 August, after Hearts scored Ashanti Gold in the final via a penalty shootout due to goalless draw in extra time.
 Obeng missed the final match due to an injury even though he played a crucial part in their journey to the final by playing in three matches and scored a goal against Liberty Professionals in the round of 64.

 He ended the season with eleven goals in twenty five matches to end as the club's top scorer in all competitions with ten of those goals coming in the league.

+Obeng made his return from injury in the 2021–22 season, making 24 league appearances and scored 3 goals.
+He scored his first goal of the season on 31 January 2022 in a 1–0 victory over King Faisal.
+He was an unused substitute as Hearts of Oak won the 2022 Ghanaian FA Cup on 24 June.

+On 5 March 2023, Obeng played the entire 90 minutes of the 2023 President's Cup, which Hearts won by 1–0, thanks to a header by Konadu Yiadom.